dimk1301/Guides/DevSecOps-Guide.md

 ---

+Here is how you can seamlessly incorporate **ESLint** (for JS/React frontends) and **FindSecBugs** (for Java backends) into Chapter 4.

+We will add them right into your **Integrated Developer Toolset**, expand the **Mermaid diagram** so the architecture updates cleanly, and keep the exact high-level tone, SSDF compliance context, and AI-workflow flow you already built.

+---

 ## **4. Local Privacy & Security Scans**

 To minimize friction in centralized pipelines, security starts at the developer workstation so issues are caught in seconds, before the first commit.